navigation

 IAM User

-An IAM user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS.
+An IAM User is an entity you create in AWS to represent the person or application that interacts with AWS.
 A user in AWS consists of a name and credentials.
+Note that an IAM user with administrator permissions is not the same as the AWS account root user.

 AWS Support